-Yet another place where fairies can meet is at Ring Forts or “Fairy Forts” Ancient monuments that dot all over Irish countryside.
-They are 60,000 of them in Ireland that include dolmens, hill forts, ring forts and stone circles.
+Yet another place where fairies can meet is at Ring Forts or “Fairy Forts” Ancient monuments that dot all over the Irish countryside.
+They are 60,000 of them in Ireland including dolmens, hill forts, ring forts, and stone circles.

 What Do the Fairies of Ireland Look Like?